PDC-support/pdc-intro/singularity/singularity.md

 - What are containers
 - Docker, the most popular container
-- Singularity: Containers for the HPC environment
+- Singularity & AppTainer: Containers for the HPC environment
-- installation of singularity
+- installation of singularity & apptainer
 - How to build containers
-- Installing software in container
+- Installing software in a container
 - Running your container in an HPC environment
-- Creating recipes for singularity
+- Creating recipes for singularity & apptainer

 ---